soxueren/atsd/api/sql/README.md

 >  Note that records returned by a `JOIN USING entity` condition include series with last insert date greater than start date specified in the query.

+## Query Performance

+The most efficient query path is **metric+entity+date+tags**.

+Query execution speed can be improved by adopting the following guidelines for the `WHERE` clause:

+* Specify start time and end time whenever possible to limit the scan range.
+* Specify entity name whenever possible to avoid a scan of all rows in the virtual table.

 ## Query URL

 API SQL endpoint is located at: `https://atsd_server:8443/sql?q={QUERY}`